Doctors save lives, except when they don't. - Jon Barron [Link]

 Anyhow, the environment could be made quite garden-like.
-Man is designed for reciprocality with a garden-looking environment in general (add more or less yourself).
-However, a fulfilling life is often different, because it ties in with the awakening individuality, which is unique, i.e., which is more or less like anyone else, yet with some characteristics of its own, presumably.
-Naturally, different persons have singular or even peculiar demands, and what is organised had better allow for it.
+A man may be said to work well in unison with a woman in a garden-looking environment in general (It is the Biblical view of Eden.
+Add "more or less" if it fits).
+However, a fulfilling life is often different from the rest, because it ties in with the awakening individuality, which is unique, i.e., which is more or less like anyone else, yet with some characteristics of its own, presumably.
+Naturally, different persons have singular or even peculiar demands, and what is commonly organised had better allow for it.

 Some idealists devote their lives for years to an idealised grand cause and later get much disappointed.
 There may be such very stressed individuals around.

-At any rate, no matter how many hundreds of thousands of homeopaths that are around you, much depends on (1) the diagnosis, (2) the remedy descriptions for "finding it hard to be an American Hinduish monk", and on (3) how the seemingly well-matched remedies are administered.
-These three sides to it are necessary for a rewarding outcome outside the realms of quacks, methinks.
+No matter how many hundreds of thousands of homeopaths that are in this world, much depends on (1) the diagnosis, (2) the quality and inherent goodness of remedy descriptions for such as "finding it hard to be a monk or slave", and on (3) how the seemingly well-matched remedies are administered.
+These three sides to it are to be well handled for a rewarding outcome, it is told.

-Also, just how difficult celibacy is, depends on how much sex drive you have too, and your personal firmness, and your other outlets.
+Also, just how difficult celibacy is in an unhappy, unfulfilling marriage or otherwise, depends on how much sex drive you have, your personal firmness, and other outlets.
 Some take to much and strenuous sport.
-Others try to sublimate urges, according to Freudian theory, that is.
-And much depends on how the monastic enterprise is structured, just what rules and regulations are there, and how much each member is to crawl for superiors.
+And much depends on how a setting of conformity is structured, just what written and unwritten laws, taboos, rules and regulations there are, and how much each member is to crawl instead of being about equals.

 Below are pieces of advice from a licenced therapist (psychoanalyst etc.).
-Bach flower remedies are suggested for some common traumas further down.
+Bach flower remedies are suggested for some trials for some common traumas further down.
 Interested?
-Then find a dealer of homeopathic remedies and Bach flower remedies and try out yourself.
+Then find a dealer of homeopathic remedies and Bach flower remedies and take notes of the changes.
+A log with daily notes in it may do.
 Or if you prefer to make some remedies yourself, learn how to do it.
-Just make sure that individual efforts do not get in the way of proper diagnosis and medical treatment.
-See the site's disclaimer for more along that line.

 Get good expectations to help you on and up